-For the following three sets of graphs complete the velocity vs. time graphs.
+A) Copy the next three sets of graphs into your lab report and complete the velocity vs. time graphs.
 Also, next to each set of graphs, describe in words what kind of velocity the object has.

-Part 5 - Graph Matching

-Close out of Position and Velocity and open up GRAPH MATCHING.
+Part 5 - Graph Matching Close out of Position and Velocity and open up GRAPH MATCHING.
 You should see a position vs. time graph with a light blue line on it that represents several different motions.

-- A) Move the sensor about 70 cm from the edge of table. - B) For each of the different types of motion over each increment of time write out what you would have to do in front of the motion sensor to match the blue line.
+Move the sensor about 70 cm from the edge of table.

+A) For each of the different types of motion over each increment of time write out what you would have to do in front of the motion sensor to match the blue line.
 Also state what kind of velocity you have for each motion.
-An example was given for the first increment:
+For example ...